-Shipping Materials to the Data Coordinating Center
+Shipping Printed Materials to the Data Coordinating Center

-Bundle materials for each participant event separately.
+If hardcopy of records needs to be transmitted then bundle materials for each participant event separately.
 The face sheet printed from the VER form must appear as the first page for each event packet.
 More than one event may be shipped together as long as each event has been accurately labeled.
 All medical records must be shipped by a service providing a tracking mechanism, such as Federal Express.
 Medical records may be shipped using 2nd or 3rd day delivery option.
 Next day delivery is not necessary and is more expensive.
 Remember to maintain the tracking number of the package(s) until notification of receipt by the Data Coordinating Center has been emailed to you.